rufus173/micro-display-manager/README.md

 # Requirements

-This requires the libpam-dev, libgtk-4-dev package to be installed
+This requires the libpam-dev, libgtk-4-dev, libncurses-dev package to be installed

 # Compilation